fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ![phonebook screenshot showing person validation failure](../../images/3/56e.png)

 **NB:** On update operations, mongoose validators are off by default.
 [Read the documentation](https://mongoosejs.com/docs/validation.html) to determine how to enable them.

 #### 3.20*: Phonebook database, step8

 Add validation to your phonebook application, which will make sure that phone numbers are of the correct form.
 A phone number must

-- has length of 8 or more
+- have a length of 8 or more digits
 - if formed of two parts that are separated by -, the first part has two or three numbers and the second part also consists of numbers
-    - eg. 09-1234556 and 040-22334455 are valid phone numbers
+    - e.g. 09-1234556 and 040-22334455 are valid phone numbers
-    - eg. 1234556, 1-22334455 and 10-22-334455 are invalid
+    - e.g. 1234556, 1-22334455 and 10-22-334455 are invalid

 Use a [Custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) to implement the second part of the validation.